You want Advent to be a time of spiritual growth -- but you need a new way to connect with God.

 A. That makes perfect sense.
 Though registration closes at the beginning of Advent, you don't have to make use of the course in Advent.
 If you register, the course will remain available to you for the forseeable future.

 Q. Advent is short this year!
-Week 4 is only two days long.
+Week 4 is only 3 days long.
 How can I make this work?

 Q. I'm an introvert.
 I don't want to post in the forums.